pmazumda/pmazumda.github.io/aboutme.md

 subtitle: A little more about me!!
 ---

-<i class="mdi mdi-account"></i> My name is Pinak Mazumdar and I live in <i class="mdi mdi-earth"></i> [Bangalore/Bengaluru](https://goo.gl/maps/qsJRuHBYRJ5xRXqZ6){:target="_blank"},India.
+<i class="mdi mdi-account"></i>**Hi**, My name is *Pinak Mazumdar* and I currently live in <i class="mdi mdi-earth"></i> [Bangalore/Bengaluru](https://goo.gl/maps/qsJRuHBYRJ5xRXqZ6){:target="_blank"},India.
 The Centre of India's high-tech industry and widely regarded as the **"Silicon Valley"** of India.
-Some of the major IT giants  have their headquarters housed here.

 Apart from the tech side, the city also has a lot of historical importance which dates back to  around 890 AD.
 There are a lot of important and magnificent tourist destinations as well around the city.
-I came here in the year 2007 and since then living here.
-At present I am working as a Senior IT consultant for a leading  IT company.
-Apart from an IT engineer , my interests involve travelling(<i class="mdi mdi-beach"></i>), photography(<i class="mdi mdi-camera"></i>),working with Arduino (<i class="mdi mdi-robot"></i>), cooking(<i class="mdi mdi-food-fork-drink"></i>).
+Apart from my day job of being a cloud and devops professional, my interests involve travelling(<i class="mdi mdi-beach"></i>),cycling(<i class="mdi mdi-bike"></i>),photography(<i class="mdi mdi-camera"></i>) working with arduino (<i class="mdi mdi-robot"></i>), cooking(<i class="mdi mdi-food-fork-drink"></i>).
 My love for travel, food and work have taken me to different places around the world.

-## <i class="mdi mdi-school"> Education  </i>
+## <i class="mdi mdi-briefcase"> Work </i>

-I graduated with a Bachelor's in Computer Science from Bangalore University in 2010.

 Over the years I have  worked on multiple  projects accross different domains( BFS,Insurance,Media and Telecom ) in different roles starting from middleware administration to automation.
 I enjoy writing reusable software tools and code for middleware infrastructure automation, devops tools etc. Below is a brief timeline of my career so far and some pieces of work and associated technologies I have worked with.

-## <i class="mdi mdi-briefcase"> Work </i>
+### <i class="mdi mdi-calendar-month"> </i> 2021-Present

+Working as a DevOps Architect for product infrastructure planning, devising highly-available system topologies and architectures, devising advisories, writing technical documentations and an individual contributor for developing solutions for extending cloud native projects.

-### <i class="mdi mdi-calendar-month"> </i> 2016-Present
+### <i class="mdi mdi-calendar-month"> </i> 2016-2021

 Working as a Senior Consultant for product infrastructure planning, devising highly-available system topologies and architectures, devising advisories,writing technical documentations and an individual contributor for developing solutions for extending cloud native projects.